nicolarossi/Hackaton2017/README.md

 ## REORDER_2

-Same idea of last step but observing that r, T are constant in our research.
+Same idea of last step but observing that S,K,r, T are constant in our research.